 Much to her delight, a lot of people like to call her a “food and travel expert,” including Conde Nast Traveller, USA Today, Yahoo.com, and About.com.
 She has written for numerous print and online publications, including National Geographic books, Wandr’ly, the Food Traveler’s Handbook, Atlanta Parent magazine and her own blog The Road Forks.

-Akila grew up in Alabama and has lived in Atlanta for over 10 years.
+Akila grew up in Alabama and has lived in Atlanta for almost 20 years.
 In between, she spent three full years traveling across the world, eating and writing about the world’s best markets, restaurants, and food tours.
-Akila spends most of her free time meandering through farmer’s markets and cooking with her toddler (who refuses fish nuggets in favor of locally smoked North Georgia trout).
+Akila spends most of her free time meandering through farmer’s markets and cooking with her 4-year-old micro-foodie (who refuses fish nuggets in favor of locally smoked North Georgia trout).